 Zeta Gamma Sorority had their first meeting of the year on Sept.
 13 at St. Rose Atrium.
 The program, given by Ranjan Sachdev, gave the members an awareness of how to maintain a healthy mind and body.
 Plans were made for the Rush Party.
 Cake mixes were collected for Mrs. Prossers class at Lincoln elementary school.
 This is the 31st year for this project.
 Zeta Gamma's Rush party was held at The Rack.
 This was a couples party and well attended.

 League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday, at The Club at Stone Ridge.
 Lunch will be from the menu.
-The program will be provided by Lily Akings who will be discussing the high incidence of teen pregnancy.
-The luncheon is informal and time will be allowed for discussion from the floor.
-The public is invited to attend and participate in the discussion.
+The program will be provided by Barton County Clerk, Donna Zimmerman, about the new voting regulations that have come into effect.

-Veterans of Foreign Wars Post 3111, and its Ladies Auxiliary, met on May 31 at the Post Home.
+Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on Sept.
+27 at the Post Home.